pvalderas/microservices-composition-infrastructure/README.md

     url: http://localhost:8084
 ```

-# Create a business microservice extended with a Compositon Coordinator
+# Creating a business microservice extended with a Compositon Coordinator

 To create a domain microservice extended with the functionality of a Composition Coordinator you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
 Then, you just need to annotate the main class with the ```@CompositionCoordinator``` as presented bellow.
 Note that the ```@SpringBootApplication``` annotation must be configured to find beans in the ```es.upv.pros.pvalderas.compositioncoordinator``` package as well as the package in which the HTTP controller of the microservice is implemented (```es.upv.pros.pvalderas.composition.example.customers``` in the example below).
 In addition, the ```@CompositionCoordinator``` annotation must be configured with the class object of the microservice HTTP controller.